 Lovina: Lovina is located on the Northern shore of Bali.
 A popular touristic destination for beach lovers, as Lovina has some beautiful black sand beaches.
 Enjoy dinner while the sun sets with a view over the horizon.
 The advantage of Lovina is that the prices of accommodation are significantly lower then the prices of Bedugul.
 However, you might be slightly further away from some of the popular touristic destinations such as Ulun Danu Beratan and the many waterfalls.
 We stayed at the Bayu Mantra Bungalows, which was great budget accommodation at a perfect location, only a couple of meters away from the beach and many restaurants!

 Bedugul: Slightly more central then Lovina the prices are also higher, which might be the biggest disadvantage of staying in Bedugul.
 Besides that Bedugul is a popular destination for travelers visiting the North of Bali!
 With its convenient location right at the lakes you are only a short ride away from temples, lake views and waterfalls.
-While visited by tourists, it is not a major touristic destination and hostels are not present yet so check out Booking.com and Agoda to find the best deal on your accommodation in Bedugul!
+While visited by tourists, it is not a major touristic destination and hostels are not present yet so check out Booking.com to find the best deal on your accommodation in Bedugul!

 The Banyumala Twin Waterfalls